valeowoia/valeowoia/README.md

 ## 👋 Hi there!
 I'm a Tenji.
-I'm an embedded developer, backend developer, DevOps, and a cute stray cat████
+I'm an sociophobic web (generally backend) and embedded developer, part-time DevOps (or server maid).

 ## 🌐 Socials